Skip to main content

 Filing tax returns involves:

-• Calculating how much tax you owed to the federal and state governments for the tax year based on your reported income
+• Calculating the amount of tax owed to the federal and state governments based on your reported income.

 Federal Tax Return Filing Obligations